alextwothousand/eSelection/README.md

 As far as I can see on the net, eSelection is a fork of mSelection with a rewrite.
 I don't know much about it to be honest, other than that a old gamemode of mine uses it and I recently moved it over to sampctl, so I decided to create this.
 I also made some changes with const correctness and so on and so fourth.

-Note from TommyB: `hey that's the include an ex rcrp dev took and claimed he made!` Credits to TommyB for making it I suppose.
+Note from TommyB: `hey that's the include an ex rcrp dev took and claimed he made!` Credits go to the original include creator, whoever that was.
+Tsk tsk, naughty ex-RCRP dev.

 ## Installation